- Our Firm

 Serious burn injuries are much worse.
-Widespread second degree burns and any third degree burns can cause significant scarring, disfigurement, and unthinkable pain.
-In rare cases, fourth degree burns extend so deeply into the tissue that they affect tendons and bones in addition to skin and muscles.
+Widespread second-degree burns and any third-degree burns can cause significant scarring, disfigurement, and unthinkable pain.
+In rare cases, fourth-degree burns extend so deeply into the tissue that they affect tendons and bones in addition to skin and muscles.

-At DiMarco Araujo Montevideo, we unfortunately can’t erase the memory or effects of a severe burn injury, but we do promise to do everything in our power to help you move forward.
-Our team in San Bernardino assists individuals who suffer from chemical burns, boiling liquid burns, severe sunburns, fires, and electrical burns.
+At DiMarco | Araujo | Montevideo, we, unfortunately, can’t erase the memory or effects of a severe burn injury, but we do promise to do everything in our power to help you move forward.
+Our burn injury lawyers in San Bernardino assists individuals who suffer from chemical burns, boiling liquid burns, severe sunburns, fires, and electrical burns.
 If you have suffered a serious burn injury, schedule a free case consultation today.

-First and second degree burns may not require medical intervention unless they affect widespread areas of the body.
+First and second-degree burns may not require medical intervention unless they affect widespread areas of the body.
 Burns are considered critical if they are of a moderate to serious nature and occur over widespread areas of the body or affect sensitive areas including the face or genitals.
-Third degree burns, regardless of the affected area, almost always require medical intervention.
+Third-degree burns, regardless of the affected area, almost always require medical intervention.
 Burn treatments involve the surgical removal of burned tissue, cleaning the wound, and may also require skin graft surgeries and hyperbaric oxygen therapy.

 In addition to recovering from the initial injury, burn injury patients also face an increased risk for complications.
 Life-threatening infections such as sepsis or tetanus can occur in any type of burn injury.
-Third degree burns may also cause severe blood loss, shock, or hypothermia.
+Third-degree burns may also cause severe blood loss, shock, or hypothermia.

-Second degree burns are injuries where the burn has hurt more than just the outermost layer of skin.
+Second-degree burns are injuries where the burn has hurt more than just the outermost layer of skin.
 They may even go down as deep as the reticular dermis layer.
-The signs for second degree burns are redness, blistering, and mild to severe pain.
+The signs for second-degree burns are redness, blistering, and mild to severe pain.
 The healing times are on average about three weeks but it can vary greatly.

-Third degree burn injuries are when the burn fully injures every layer of skin and even causes problems to the tissues beneath the skin.
+Third-degree burn injuries are when the burn fully injures every layer of skin and even causes problems to the tissues beneath the skin.
 Because these burn injuries damage the nerves, they may not cause any pain at first.
-The victim will still be in pain, though, as most third degree burns have first or second degree burns around them and those still are painful.
-The signs that it is a third degree burn are that the burned area of the body looks charred, brown, white, or leathery.
+The victim will still be in pain, though, as most third-degree burns have first or second-degree burns around them and those still are painful.
+The signs that it is a third-degree burn are that the burned area of the body looks charred, brown, white, or leathery.

-A burn doesn’t necessarily have to be life threatening to become part of a negligence-based lawsuit.
+A burn doesn’t necessarily have to be life-threatening to become part of a negligence-based lawsuit.
 Our firm handles burn cases including:

 You may need help finding qualified medical care, support groups, and starting on the road to recovery after a burn injury.
 At DiMarco | Araujo | Montevideo, we offer aggressive legal counsel, but we also serve our clients as compassionate supporters.
 Our personal injury attorneys in San Bernardino can help you find the answers you need to start recovering.